ADVERTISEMENT

 He advised leaders in finance, saying: “Politicians should make people feel happy without abandoning their principles, and they must understand how both government and business operate.”

-Commenting on Malaysia’s rapid change of three prime ministers in a short period, he observed that it was because politicians were only thinking of themselves, not the country.
+Commenting on Malaysia’s rapid change of three prime ministers within a short period, he observed that it was because politicians were only thinking of themselves, not the country.

 After the election, as the so-called “Green Wave” gathered momentum, Daim had cautioned: “We must learn from Sri Lanka’s religious conflicts and never go down that path.”